Renée Van Halm: Art practice

-Renée Van Halm has a long-standing interest in the history of painting and the production of hybrid objects that blur the space between painting, sculpture and architecture.
-She is deeply invested the material processes of painting and the traditional terms of its construction.
+Renée Van Halm's work explores the history of painting and the production of hybrid objects that intersect painting, sculpture, and architecture.
+Her practice focuses on the material processes of painting and its traditional construction methods.

 Of her artistic practice, Van Halm has written: "Cultural history and how we represent and inhabit architecture are fundamental to my work.
 Over the years I have looked at many subjects that reflect on art and design practices through the genres of still life and landscape as well as decor, abstraction and pattern.
 I am drawn to the expectations that underscore these preoccupations."

 Van Halm often incorporates art historical, painterly references, as well as allusions to architectural history.
 Art critic Robin Laurence writes: "Her art takes on presence and absence, private and public, intimacy and grandeur, modernism, pre-modernism, and postmodernism, all in a manner that is gorgeously painterly and rigorously critical.
 The sources of Van Halm’s imagery range from early Renaissance paintings (as in Study for Annunciation) to contemporary real-estate ads (9,760 SF., 3590 Osler), and from interior design publications (Bedroom Scene/Marcel) to her own photographs and collages (Pearls)."